 In cases where there is a shortfall in SEN support within the school or where the parent believes that school is not making sufficient adjustment for SEN, parents are encouraged to raise their concerns directly with the school Special Educational Needs Coordinator (SENCo) or alternatively make an appointment with the school.
 Parents can also contact the SEND Information, Advice and

 Once a child is taken off roll at school to be home educated, the place will not be kept, and should you wish to reapply you may find your preferred schools are all full.

-Please download and read the Richmond School Health Service letter (opens a word document) for more information.
+Please download and read the Richmond School Health Service letter (word) for more information.

 If you would like to contact the service please contact:

 For immediate child protection concerns, referrals should be made to the Single Point of Access.
 You can contact them by phone on 020 8547 5008 during office hours (8am to 5.15pm Monday to Thursday, 8am to 5pm Friday), or referrals can be made online.
 Outside of office hours, please call 020 8770 5000.

 Please note this referral form is hosted on the Richmond website but covers both Richmond and Kingston.